fifteenhex/crappy96corearmserverexperiments/README.md

   To get a working keyboard in the debian installer you must pass acpi=force otherwise devicetree is used and USB doesn't work.

+- 20211017
+  console=tty0 acpi=force is the secret sauce.
+They allow the debian installer to run perfectly.
+You need a USB ethernet adapter unless you have a QFP+ switch.
+  Running an NVMe drive in the PCIe slot might be no go.
+It boots fine but then the starts returning garbage data or timing out and the system goes nuts.
+  Same NVMe drive in a USB adapter is fine.

 # Links

 https://www.servethehome.com/gigabyte-r120-t30-overview-first-cavium-thunderx-system/